baishuiz/uitest/docs/faq.rst

 .. index:: listen,port,eaddrinuse,error

-warn - error raised: Error: listen EADDRINUSE
+Warn - error raised: Error: listen EADDRINUSE
 ---------------------------------------------

 This error occurs because your port has been used,use :